-- (a) Enhance the level of law enforcement service to the public. - (b) Increase the technical expertise and overall effectiveness of our personnel. - (c) Provide for continued professional development of department personnel. - (d) Ensure compliance with POST rules and regulations concerning law enforcement training.
+- (a) Enhance the level of law enforcement service to the public. - (b) Increase the technical expertise and overall effectiveness of our personnel. - (c) Provide for continued professional development of San Francisco State University Police Department personnel. - (d) Ensure compliance with POST rules and regulations concerning law enforcement training.